 The Group does not use any derivative instruments to manage commodity price risks or for speculative purposes.
-The Group' sensitivity to commodity prices has not changed significantly from the prior year.
+The Group' sensitivity to commodity prices has not changed significantly b.

-c.
 Credit risk

 Credit risk arises from cash and cash equivalents and deposits with banks and financial institutions, as well as credit exposures to customers, including outstanding receivables.